major/major.io/content/posts/2019/2019-09-11-deploy-monit-in-openshift.md

 categories:
 - Blog Posts
 date: '2019-09-11'
-description: Monit is a tried-and-true monitoring daemon that is easy to deploy.
+summary: Monit is a tried-and-true monitoring daemon that is easy to deploy.
 Add it to OpenShift to make monitoring even easier.
 images:
 - images/2019-09-11-cctv-cameras.jpg